 Copper.
-Copper does not react with water, but it does slowly react with atmospheric oxygen to form a layer of brown-black copper oxide which, unlike the rust that forms on iron in moist air, protects the underlying metal from further corrosion (passivation).
-Copper nickel alloys and aluminium bronze demonstrate superior resistance to saltwater corrosion.
-For example, cupronickels are copper-nickel alloys that contain typically from 60 to 90 percent of copper and nickel as the main alloying element.
+Copper does not react with water, but it slowly reacts with atmospheric oxygen to form a layer of brown-black copper oxide which, unlike the rust that forms on iron in moist air, protects the underlying metal from further corrosion (passivation).
+Copper-nickel alloys and aluminium bronze demonstrate superior resistance to saltwater corrosion.
+For example, cupronickels are copper-nickel alloys that typically contain 60 to 90 percent copper and nickel as the main alloying element.
 The two main alloys are 90/10 and 70/30.
-Other strengthening elements, such as manganese and iron, may be also contained.
-Cupronickels have excellent resistance to corrosion caused by sea water.
-Despite its high copper content, cupronickel is silver in colour.
-The addition of nickel to copper also improves strength and corrosion resistance, but good ductility is retained.
-Cupronickels may be used in many marine applications, such as for the propellers and propeller shafts.
-Since cupronickel alloys have inherent resistance to macrofouling, good tensile strength, excellent ductility when annealed, high thermal conductivity and expansion characteristics, they may be used for heat exchangers, such as in steam turbine condensers, oil coolers, auxiliary cooling systems and high pressure pre-heaters at nuclear and fossil fuel power plants.
-Another very common corrosion-resistant material is an aluminium bronze, which has excellent corrosion resistance especially in seawater and similar environments, where the alloys often outperform many stainless steels.
+Other strengthening elements, such as manganese and iron, may also be contained.
+Cupronickels have excellent resistance to corrosion caused by seawater.
+Despite its high copper content, cupronickel is silver in color.
+Adding nickel to copper improves strength and corrosion resistance, but good ductility is retained.
+Cupronickels may be used in many marine applications, such as for propellers and propeller shafts.
+Since cupronickel alloys have an inherent resistance to macrofouling, good tensile strength, excellent ductility when annealed, high thermal conductivity, and expansion characteristics, they may be used for heat exchangers, such as in steam turbine condensers, oil coolers, auxiliary cooling systems, and high-pressure pre-heaters at nuclear and fossil fuel power plants.
+Another very common corrosion-resistant material is aluminium bronze, which has excellent corrosion resistance, especially in seawater and similar environments, where the alloys often outperform many stainless steels.
 Their excellent resistance to corrosion results from the aluminium in the alloys, which reacts with atmospheric oxygen to form a thin, tough surface layer of alumina (aluminium oxide) which acts as a barrier to corrosion of the copper-rich alloy.
 They are found in wrought and cast form.
 Aluminium bronzes are usually golden in color.
-Aluminium bronzes are used in sea water applications that include:
+Aluminium bronzes are used in seawater applications that include:

 - General sea water-related services